OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 It also uses several WebComponents (a [W3C standard](https://www.w3.org/TR/components-intro/)), their source code is here too.
 Nothing carved in stone.
 And _this_ is Open Source.
 Everything is here, but nothing more.
 Feel free to contribute!

+Among many others, we've introduced this concept of **Chartless Maps**.
+The idea is to prepare your own - light - cartography before leaving, with some dedicated UI.
+You can define markers, borders, way-points, etc..., stored in some data files you can then refer to in the Mux's config.
+All this support proximity detection, waypoint calculation, and all this kind of things.
+The idea is to know where you are on this chartless map, and when a proximity is detected, then you go back to your paper charts!

 From a laptop, tablet, or cell-phone, Web UI (100% hosted on the Raspberry Pi):
 ![Eight](./doc_resources/chartless.track.png)